-It was evident from the answer given by teachers that there was a lack of consistency about both what numeracy entailed and the critical orientation that was associated with numeracy (Goos 2007; Askew, 2015; Geiger et al., 2015a).
+It was evident from the responses given by teachers that their understanding of numeracy lacked consistency and also lacked the critical orientation that was associated with the term by researchers (Goos 2007; Askew, 2015; Geiger et al., 2015a).
 The only model of integration that was in evidence with six teachers was second on Vasquez et al. (2013) list which was cross-disciplinary insofar as teachers were capable of giving examples of where numeracy was taught in their subjects but separately within disciplines.
-Although, Ms Witham mentioned skills which demonstrated aligning what was being taught to that of the mathematics department, her levels of anxiety which as McLeod (1992) suggests comes from a longer held belief, in this case, a perceived lack of ability to carry out an agreed whole-school pedagogy, did not permit her to engage in interdisciplinary integration because her lack of confidence would have prohibited her to realise the goal of what Vasquez et al. (2013) says is to deepen students’ knowledge and skills in the area.
-There was however, one teacher, Mr Brosna who had engaged in interdisciplinary integration with the use of closely linked knowledge and skills.
-This, however, appeared to be a practice in isolation amongst two teachers as opposed to across the school.
-Other teachers, despite seeing the importance of teaching numeracy in their subject area, were unaware of the critical orientation involved which would suggest a possible lack of exploration of the concept of numeracy in the whole-school planning at school level.
+Although, Ms Witham mentioned skills which demonstrated aligning what was being taught to that of the mathematics department, her levels of anxiety which as McLeod (1992) suggested comes from a longer held belief, in this case, a perceived lack of ability to carry out an agreed whole-school pedagogy.
+The teacher’s lack of confidence would have prohibited her to realise the goal of what Vasquez et al. (2013) says is to deepen students’ knowledge and skills in the area.

+One teacher, Mr Brosna did engage in interdisciplinary integration with the use of closely linked knowledge and skills between the mathematics department and his teaching of technical graphics.
+This however, appeared to be a practice in isolation amongst two teachers as opposed to across the school.
+Other teachers, despite seeing the importance of teaching numeracy in their subject area, were unaware of the critical orientation involved which would suggest a possible lack of exploration of the concept of numeracy in the whole-school planning..
 Furthermore, the fact that five out of the seven teachers interviewed did not align the numeracy they taught to the mathematics curriculum was evident that teachers were not implementing all of the knowledge which was disseminated to them by the numeracy co-ordinator, Ms Nore.
-Interestingly, one of the two teachers wo did, Mr Brosna, had engaged in interdisciplinary integration with the mathematics department which has been shown as a deeper form of integration than cross disciplinary approaches (Vasquez et al., 2013; English, 2016).
-That said, other factors, including teachers’ attitudes towards mathematics as opposed to numeracy, and the associated emotions and experiences they had from school and other life experiences were shaping their attitudes towards the undefined concept that was numeracy in Barrowside Secondary School.
+Interestingly, one of the two teachers who did, Mr Brosna, had engaged in interdisciplinary integration with the mathematics department which has been shown as a deeper form of integration than cross disciplinary approaches (Vasquez et al., 2013; English, 2016).
+That said, other factors, including teachers’ attitudes towards mathematics as opposed to numeracy; the associated emotions and experiences they had from school; and other life experiences all shaped their views of numeracy in the absence of an agreed understanding of the term at whole-school or subject department level.